Back to top

 Divorces X

 The statistics refers to the registered population.
 Which is the population, that according to national legislation on population registration, is registered at the Swedish Tax Agency.
-Persons from Ukraine who are granted temporary protection are not registered in the national population register and therefore not included in the statistics.
+Persons from Ukraine who are granted temporary protection are since June 2024 able to register.
+In the statistics for 2023 they are not included.

 3.4.2 Statistical concepts and definitions used in the statistics disseminated in the National Statistical Institute's website